 If you’ve had periodontal disease in the past, now is the time to seriously consider whether or not it’s a good idea to get dental implants.
 Fortunately, gum disease can be treated and managed well enough that even if you used to have an infection, you can still get dental implants.
 But if you have an active oral infection right this moment, it’s not safe to install dental implants.
 Those areas of gum infection will need to be addressed before the next steps can be taken in your smile rehabilitation.

-Fortunately, Dr. Saunders is an expert when it comes to managing chronic periodontal disease.
+Fortunately, our doctors at PCE are an expert when it comes to managing chronic periodontal disease.
 As a gum specialist, he’s able to work with individuals who have experienced extensive gum disease and guide them through the oral rehabilitation process.
-So even if you’re worried that your bleeding gums may prevent you from getting dental implants, Dr. Saunders can help you get your dental concerns under control again.
+So even if you’re worried that your bleeding gums may prevent you from getting dental implants, our doctors at PCE can help you get your dental concerns under control again.

 Do you have any active cavities, broken teeth, or dental work that needs to be completed?
 Those issues will need to be addressed first, before moving forward with dental implant treatment.